simonmorgenthaler/Lisk-fundsDistributor/README_config.txt

     #     value: "12345678L"                  -> Account to send the amount to
     #     amount: 200                         -> send 200 LSK to this account
     #     description: "Servers -Maintenance" -> just a description, needed only for the log
+    #
+    # 5. for a textfile with the distributions, define the following (example.csv is a valid example file):
+    #     type: "file_fixed"
+    #     value: "example.csv"                -> Filename that contains your distribution.
+You can also use a relative or
+    #                                            absolute path
+    #                                            See the file example.csv to find out how the file must look like.
+It is a csv file.
+    #                                            First row (column names) must be exactly as in the example file.
+Then put every
+    #                                            Transaction on a separate line in the following format:
+    #                                            <Amount>;<ReceiverAddress>;"<Description (only for documentation>"

     # Percentage values in one group should add up to 100%.
 If they are bigger than 100%, they won't be executed
     # If they are smaller than 100%, they will be executed.